 One of the highlights of the collection is the clown egg collection.
 Clowns have an informal method of copyrighting their

 These eggs will inspire a family Sunday drop-in workshop in the NGI in July 2018.
 This workshop will form part of a series of performances and events that are planned for June and July at the National Gallery of Ireland.
 See you all there!

 Study day, From Waterloo to the World: 250 years of Circus, V&A

 On 28 April, I attended the Study Day, From Waterloo to the World, at the V&A. This formed part of the V&A Performance Festival, which ran from 20-29 April.

 It opened with a very interesting presentation from Cathy

 A panel discussion on Producing Circus focused on contemporary circus

 Professor Vanessa Toulmin, Chair in Early Film and Popular Entertainment, University of Sheffield, then had a conversation with Becky Truman, Founder of Skinning the Cat – Circus of the Sky, about the requirements and challenges of circus costume, past and present.

 Looking to the future was a discussion with Kate White, CEO, National Centre for Circus Arts, Lil Rice and Tom Ball, graduates of the NCCA, chaired by Eira Gibson, Director of Participation and Outreach, NCCA.
-Their discussion focused on the future of circus, with a positive outlook.
+Their discussion focused on the future of

 The final session was a conversation with Nell Gifford and Cal McCrystal, Theatre Director and Actor with the V&A’s Senior Curator of Modern and Contemporary Performance.
 They discussed the documentary, The Painted Wagon, which features Gifford’s Circus.
 The day concluded with a screening of extracts from the film.